Stencyl/stencylpedia/chapter-b/code-mode.md

 Stencyl plays nicely with external editors such as Notepad and FlashDevelop.

-**Configure this setting inside Preferences > Workspace**.
+**Configure this setting inside (File > ) Preferences > Workspace**.
 It will open up the editor on demand and auto-sync the changes when you save in that external editor.

 ![stencyl-code-mode-using-an-external-ide](http://static.stencyl.com/help/images/PencylPreferencesPic.png)